 3. Unorganized Content Layout.
 A website’s content is what drives traffic to it.
 How the content is structured is what will make it a success or a failure.
 Use an appropriate page title for each web page so users know exactly where they are.
 Guide their eye through the page and it will be a success.

 4. Bad use of color and contrast.
-Web Design Companies must incorporate designers that know color theory and be able to apply its rules.
+Web Design Companies must incorporate designers who know color theory and be able to apply its rules.
 If you can’t fully rely on your knowledge of color and contrast, there are plenty of online tools that will help you choose the optimal match.

 5. Using Flash.
 While Flash offers some amazing animated experiences, it also comes with some baggage.
 Use it only if you must offer features that are not supported by static pages.